dstebila/pygamehop/docs/examples.md

 	- Game 3 and game 4 are related via an indistinguishability step based on the security of the key derivation function `kdf`.
 Reduction `R34` is an adversary against scheme `kdf`.
 It uses its KDF challenger to get the mask used to encrypt `m1`.
 - Game 5: In constructing the challenge ciphertext, the real KEM shared secret is used rather than a random value.
 	- Game 4 and game 5 are related via an indistinguishability step based on the IND-CPA security of KEM scheme `kem`.
 Reduction `R45` is an IND-CPA adversary against scheme `kem`.
 It receives a KEM challenge public key, ciphertext, and shared secret from its KEM IND-CPA challenge for `kem`, and uses this to encrypt `m1`.
-- Ending game: `PKEfromKEM` inlined into the "right" version of the PKE IND-CPA game (`PKE.INDCPA.main1`), in which the challenge ciphertext is the encryption of `m1`.
+- Game 5 is equivalent to the ending game: `PKEfromKEM` inlined into the "right" version of the PKE IND-CPA game (`PKE.INDCPA.main1`), in which the challenge ciphertext is the encryption of `m1`.

 ### nestedPKE